-This training is an intensive, and includes a variety of approaches including video, audio, other media; Pre-Training Learning Module, and GroupTraining
+These learning sessions are an intensive, and include a variety of approaches including video, audio, other media; Pre-Training Learning Module, and GroupTraining

 What it isn’t:

 - A public relations exercise.
-The purpose of the training is to put change into practice and action unique to your space.
+The purpose of the learning is to put change into practice and action unique to your space.

 - A certification - this work is on-going.
 You cannot “untrain” systemic racism, but you can address and dismantle the ways racism is built into the way our systems and institutions operate - this may be change in the use of certain language, conventions of behaviour, as well as hiring practices and policies/processes for assessing compensation.